fabianfassnacht/QGIS_Tutorial5/Tutorial_5_Digitizing.md

 (5) Adapt the visualization of newly created spatial line object and give the line a deep blue colour and a line width of 5.

-(6) Zoom to the Polyline object you have created and export the current view by selecting “Project” -> “Save as Image” from the main menu of QGIS (Figure 26).
+(6) Zoom to the Polyline object you have created and export the current view by selecting “Import/Export” -> “Export Map to Image” from the main menu of QGIS (Figure 26).
 This will be the proof that you have completed this Tutorial.

 ![Figure 26: Save current view as image.](Fig26_Tut5.png)